 Artisan T-Shirts Made in Crete

 If you are a fashion lover, you will adore the artisan t-shirts made in Crete.
-Cretan artists follow the global trends and add their own style and design to create authentic local t-shirts.
+Cretan artists follow global trends and add their own style and design to create authentic local t-shirts.

 Metal Wine Jar (Maybe my Favorite Souvenir of All!)